strohel/strohel.github.io/_posts/2020-09-27-bench-actix-rocket.md

 Note that the effect will be more pronounced in reality, real network latencies are much more significant than that of our loopback interface.

-Unfortunately, `wrk` does not indicate that some its concurrent connections have failed to connect to the server at all.
+Unfortunately, `wrk` does not indicate that some of its concurrent connections have failed to connect to the server at all.
-But another demonstration of the denial-of-service behaviour is present:
+But another demonstration of the denial-of-service behaviour is present when keep-alive is enabled:
-Notice how the latencies of the 16-, 32-, and 64-worker instances of Rocket with keep-alive *cut-off* at 16, 32, respectively 64 concurrent connections.
+Notice how the latencies of the 16-, 32-, and 64-worker instances of Rocket *cut-off* at 16, 32, respectively 64 concurrent connections.
 When such saturation happens,
 it is indeed impossible to make a new connection using e.g. `curl` to the Rocket instance.